Skip to main content

 This tutorial will go over integrating the Memfault Firmware SDK into a system that is using Espressif's ESP-IDF for an ESP32 chip.
 It assumes you already have a working project/toolchain for the ESP32.
 If you do not, the official getting started guide is a great resource!

-This integration is tested on the ESP32-WROVER-KIT V4.1, but applies similarly to any ESP32-based board.
+This integration is tested on the ESP32-WROVER-KIT V4.1 and several other variants (including ESP32-S3, ESP32-C3, and ESP32-C6 variants, among others), but applies similarly to any ESP32-based board.

 tip